Skip to content

 Examples:

-# Create in specific directory
+# Create with remote runtime configuration in a specific directory

-vrtg-provider init my-provider \
+vrtg-provider init myprovider --force

 generate - Code Generation

-vrtg-provider generate [type] [flags]
+vrtg-provider generate [flags]

 Examples:

-vrtg-provider generate client --provider my-provider
+vrtg-provider generate

-vrtg-provider generate tests --provider my-provider
+vrtg-provider generate --proto-only

-vrtg-provider generate docs --provider my-provider
+vrtg-provider generate --clean

 verify - Verification